Installing BizTalk Server 2010 in a Basic Multi-Computer Environment – Installation scenario (Part 1)

 • Microsoft BizTalk Adapters

-And we assume that all machines are already installed with the operating system and latest critical Windows updates from Microsoft.
+And we assume that all machines are already installed with the operating system and the latest critical Windows updates from Microsoft.
 Another presumption is that the domain controller is already installed and configured (this article will not explain this step)

 Related Links